storaged-project/udisks/README.md

 RELEASES
 ========

-Releases of storaged are available in compressed tarballs from
+Releases of Storaged are available in compressed tarballs from

  https://github.com/phatina/storaged/releases